 Football coaches are invited to join the UMass coaching staff for this great weekend.

 Head coach Charley Molnar invites coaching staffs to attend this three day event

-A veteran collegiate defensive coach, Phil Elmassian joins UMass as the defensive coordinator and linebackers coach.
-Since 1974 Elmassian has coached collegiate football at the highest levels covering 38 years including 10 as a defensive coordinator and tenures with programs from the ACC, Big East, Big Ten and Pac-12.
+A veteran collegiate coach, Phil Elmassian joined UMass as the defensive coordinator and linebackers coach before the 2012 campaign.
+Since 1974 Elmassian has coached collegiate football at the highest levels covering nearly four decades, including 12 years as a defensive coordinator and tenures with programs from the ACC, Big East, Big Ten and Pac-12.

 The veteran coach has been a part of championships in four conferences and has served as the defensive coordinator at five NCAA Division I FBS schools: Louisiana-Monroe, LSU, Virginia Tech, Boston College and West Virginia.

 His five league titles include Marshall's Mid-American Conference Championship in 2002; Washington's Pac-10 Championship in 1995; and Virginia's Atlantic Coast Conference Championship in 1989.
 He also helped lead Wisconsin to the Rose Bowl and Big Ten Championships in 1998 and 1999, as the Badger defense led the nation in scoring defense in 1998 and ranked fifth in 1999.